That Old Familiar Feeling

 His mind is flooded with memories from that night twenty-two years ago.
 He hadn't seen his mother burn, or what put her on the ceiling, but he remembers the brightness and the heat and the fear.
 He pushes the feelings to the back of his mind.

 It was just like their mother.
-Sam had had both of the women in his life die right above him.
-He may not be able to remember that night, but he just got to relive it.
+Sam had had both of the women in his life die right in front of him.
+Even though he couldn't remember that night in his nursery, he sure as hell would remember this.

-What did this mean? - Was this thing following their family?
+What did this mean?
+Was this thing following their family?
 Was it after them?
 After Sam?
 There's no doubt in Dean's mind that whatever had destroyed their family over two decades ago was also the cause of this.
 As much as he wants to be able to deny it, he can't.
 He can feel it.
 And he's scared.
+He wants his father here.
+John would know what to do.
+He could restore some order and makes some sense of this.

-Dean knows he will have to call his father.
-His worry moves up a notch because if this doesn't elicit a response from the man, it could mean what he's feared since his dad had gone missing No. Not going there.
+Dean knows he will have to call his him.
+His worry moves up a notch because if this doesn't elicit a response from the man, it could mean what he's feared since his dad had gone missing, and he couldn't go there.
+Especially now.

 He just wants to take Sam and run.